Dr. Jones charges $200 per hour for all assessment and treatment services. His fees are reimbursable through all extended health insurance providers.

-Group Therapy sessions include 10 sessions and involve 6 to 10 persons per group.
-A formal ADHD diagnosis is not required.
+In the future we will run groups again.
+Our program has included 10 sessions and involved six to 12 persons.
+Formal ADHD diagnosis is not required.
 The program is largely based on the published work of Stephen Safren and colleagures and Dr. Mary Solanto and colleagues and has the following major components:

 - understanding your ADHD Profile

 - committing to the treatment and to improving functioning